HarleyReimels/EmailManager/README.md

 # Email Manager

-#### This program uses Google's Gmail API to print out each unique email address that you have received.
+#### This program uses Google's Gmail API to print out each unique email address from your inbox.
 <hr/>

 ## Why would I want to know about unique email addresses in my inbox?